Xavier Yombandje

-François Xavier Yombandje (Koumra; July 9, 1956) is a former Central African Roman Catholic bishop.
+François Xavier Yombandje (born 9 July 1956, in Koumra) is a former Central African Roman Catholic bishop.

-Yombandje was born on July 9, 1956, in Koumra, Chad.
+Yombandje was born on 9 July 1956, in Koumra, Chad.
 He was ordained a priest in 1985.
 In 1997 he became bishop of Kaga-Bandoro and in 2004 of Bossangoa.
 He was chairman of the Central African Episcopal Conference.

-Yombandje resigned from his pastoral duties on May 16, 2009, after a Vatican investigation found that many local priests had violated their vows of chastity, poverty and obedience.
+Yombandje resigned from his pastoral duties on 16 May 2009, after a Vatican investigation found that many local priests had violated their vows of chastity, poverty and obedience.
 Yombandje was also specifically cited for having a common-law wife.
 A few weeks later the archbishop of Bangui, Paulin Pomodimo, resigned as well.